paastech-cloud/docs/Architecture.md

 Since the git controller is separated from the other components, it needs a way to communicate with the API.
 This was achieved using [gRPC](https://grpc.io/), which is a high performance RPC framework.
 It is used to create an interface other services can consume.
 The git controller can then receive commands from the rest of the services and execute shell commands to delete directories and git commands to initialize repositories.

-We made the choice to use gRPC instead of a REST API.
-Indeed, since it uses [Protocol Buffers](https://developers.google.com/protocol-buffers), it is easier to maintain and to evolve as the application grows.
-It is also more performant than a REST API, and is easier to use, since it is strongly typed.
-It also limits communication problems between teams and services, since the communication is well-defined and documented through the Protocol Buffer file.

-The Git Controller was made in Rust for its high performance, reliability, robustness and memory safety using the [tonic](https://github.com/hyperium/tonic) framework, which is a Rust implementation of gRPC.
-It was chosen because it is the most used gRPC framework in Rust, and is well documented.

 Here's an overview of the interactions of the git controller:

 1. Creation of a repository